xdevfaheem/LMBuilder/README.md

 - **Customizable Architecture:** Customize your own LLM architecture with pre-defined architecture or (pre-built or custom) modules.

-- **Effortless Dataset Preparation:** Simplify data preprocessing and tokenization for LLM pre-training.
+- **Effortless Dataset Preparation:** Simplify data preparation from preprocessing, tokenization and building the dataset files in suitable format for ypur LLM pre-training.

 - **Distributed Training:** Optimize training across diverse devices for superior performance, with support for various hardware configurations and efficient scaling across multiple devices.